adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 * Once on the server, follow these steps to add the ssh keys from your computer to the `~/.ssh/authorized_keys` file on the server: [guide](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/)
 * Once you've confirmed login works with keys and not password, disable `PasswordAuthentication` in server SSH config (likely in `/etc/ssh/sshd_config`).

+## Firewall

+* TODO

+## Filesystem Encrypted

+* TODO
+* Look into full disk encryption or encrypting the snap directory

 ## Nextcloud

 * Install using Ubuntu Snap `snap install nextcloud --edge`.
 We're install edge to get the latest Nextcloud version (18) since Snap stable is still on 16.X.
 * Set higher memory limits for php `snap set nextcloud php.memory-limit=512M`
 * Get HTTPS certificates from Let's Encrypt `nextcloud.enable-https lets-encrypt`
+* Go to your domain and create an Admin user, leave checked the box to auto install core apps (Contacts, Calendar, Mail, Talk, OnlyOffice)